The asymptotic density of Wecken maps on surfaces with boundary

-Maps on surfaces which satisfy $N(f)=\MF(f)$ are called \emph{Wecken maps}, and this paper continues the recent work of Brimley, Griisser, Miller, and the second author in \cite{bgms12} investigating the abundance (or lack thereof) of the Wecken maps among the set of all selfmaps on surfaces with boundary.
+Maps on surfaces which satisfy $N(f)=\MF(f)$ are called \emph{Wecken maps}, and this paper continues the work of Brimley, Griisser, Miller, and the second author in \cite{bgms12} investigating the abundance (or lack thereof) of the Wecken maps among the set of all selfmaps on surfaces with boundary.

-For maps on surfaces with boundary, the numbers $N(f)$ and $\MF(f)$ depend only on the induced homomorphism on the fundamental group, which is a finitely generated free group.
-When $\phi$ is the induced homomorphism of a Wecken selfmap, we say that $\phi$ is Wecken.
+For maps on compact surfaces with boundary, the numbers $N(f)$ and $\MF(f)$ depend only on the induced homomorphism on the fundamental group, which is a finitely generated free group.
+When $\phi$ is the induced homomorphism of a Wecken selfmap, we say that $\phi$ is \emph{Wecken}.
 For each $n\ge 2$, let $W_n$ be the set of all Wecken endomorphisms on the free group of rank $n$.
 (For $n=1$ the question is uninteresting because all maps on the circle $S^1$ are known to be Wecken.)

 We will measure the size of $W_n$ according to its asymptotic density within the set of all endomorphisms.
-We will review the basic definitions of asymptotic density: Let $G_p$ be the subset of all words of $G$ of length at most $p$.
+We will review the basic definitions of asymptotic density: For a finitely generated free group $G$, let $G_p$ be the subset of all words of $G$ of length at most $p$.
 The \emph{strict asymptotic density} of a subset $S\subset G$ is defined as

 where $|\cdot|$ denotes the cardinality.
 The set $S$ is said to be \emph{generic} if $\rho(S) = 1$.
 The above limit may not exist, in which case we can discuss the related density, which always exists: